NEW: Sheriff spokesman says there were text messages sent from missing agent's phone

 A manhunt for a 33-year-old sought in the disappearance of an Arkansas real estate agent ended with his arrest Monday, police say.

 The Little Rock Police Department arrested Arron Lewis, of Jacksonville, Arkansas, after an arrest warrant issued Sunday said he was charged with kidnapping.
 The warrant provided no other details, but Lt.
 Carl Minden with the Pulaski County Sheriff’s Office said Lewis was a suspect in the disappearance of Beverly Carter.

-Carter went to show a home in the small community of Scott on Thursday.
-She then vanished.
+Arkansas Realtor Beverly Carter went to show a home in the city of Scott on Thursday.
+Then, she vanished.